Lathe

 # In Open WebUI → Settings → Tools → Lathe → env_vars: {"GITHUB_TOKEN": "ghp_...", "OPENAI_API_KEY": "sk-..."}

 Values are never shown to the model.
 They're exported in the shell preamble with single-quoted values to prevent expansion.
-Your system prompt can reference $GITHUB_TOKEN by name without leaking the secret.

 For admins